Do you have memories of sitting with your parents listening to the radio at night, Well, now

 to California, who had fled unemployment and drought.
 A similarly hard-edged sound also arose in Lubbock, Texas (Lubbock sound).

-Weavers were paving the way for future mainstream stars like Bob Dylan and Joan Baez.
-Bluegrass was similarly revitalized
+paving the way for future mainstream stars like Bob Dylan and Joan Baez.
+Bluegrass was similarly revitalized and updated by

-and updated by artists including Tony Rice, Clarence White, Richard Green, Bill Keith and David Grisman.
-The Dillards, however,
+artists including Tony Rice, Clarence White, Richard Green, Bill Keith and David Grisman.
+The Dillards, however, were the

-In addition, doo wop achieved widespread popularity in the 1950s.
-Doo wop was a harmonically complex style of choral
+addition, doo wop achieved widespread popularity in the 1950s.
+Doo wop was a harmonically complex style of choral singing

-singing that developed in the streets of major cities like Chicago, New York, and, most importantly, Baltimore.
-Doo Wop singers
+that developed in the streets of major cities like Chicago, New York, and, most importantly, Baltimore.
+Doo Wop singers would

-would work a cappella without backing instruments, and practice in hallways of their schools, apartment buildings, or alleys
+work a cappella without backing instruments, and practice in hallways of their schools, apartment buildings, or alleys to

 and romance.
 Groups like The Crows ("Gee"), The Orioles ("It's Too Soon to Know") and Brooklyn's